mulesoft/data-weave-tutorial/src/main/docs/3 - Reading Data/3.2 - Index Selector/description.md

 ## Exercise

-Given the following input, get to `"qa"` using only negative indexes.
+Given the following input, get to `"qa"`.

 ---
 ### Input: